Last Updated on July 22, 2020

 - Your new company’s name.
-When filling out this information be sure to include the entity designator at the end of the business name.
+When filling out this information, be sure to include the entity designator at the end of the business name.
 The allowed designator varies by state but is typically “LLC” or “Limited Liability Company.”
-If you haven’t verified already, be sure to do a name search with the Secretary of State to be sure the LLC name is available.
+If you haven’t verified already, be sure to do a name search with the Secretary of State to ensure the LLC name is available.

-- Your company’s principal place of business.
-This refers to the physical, main location of your business or street address where the business records are kept.
-P.O.
+- Your company’s principal office.
+This refers to the physical street address or the main location where the business records are kept.
+A physical address must be used as P.O.
 Boxes are not acceptable.

-- The purpose or description of your company’s primary business activity.
-Most states only require a general statement of purpose to be included in the articles of organization, while others will require more specific information, or the company’s NAICS code.
+- The business purpose or description of your company’s primary business activity.
+Many states require a general statement of purpose to be included in the articles of organization, while others will require more specific information or the company’s NAICS code.

 - The name and address of your company’s registered agent.
-A registered agent is a party authorized to receive and accept legal process on behalf of your LLC.
-You may act as your registered agent or you may authorize an individual outside of the LLC or another company authorized by your state to act as a registered agent.
+A registered agent is a party authorized to receive and accept service of process on behalf of your LLC.
+You may act as your registered agent, or you may authorize an individual outside of the LLC or another company approved by your state to act as a registered agent.

 - Information about the LLC members and managers.
-On the articles of organization, you will be required to decide whether the management structure is either member-managed or manager-managed.
+In the articles of organization, you will often need to include contact information with the names and mailing addresses of the LLC members.
+Additional information such as whether the management structure is either member-managed or manager-managed will be asked.
 You can also add a new member later – How to Add a Member to an LLC.

 - The effective start date for your LLC.
-While you cannot back-date the formation date of your LLC, you can specify when you want the business entity to become effective at a time in the future.
+While you cannot back-date the formation date of your LLC, you can specify when you want the business entity to become effective in the future.

-Next, you will need to submit the Articles of Organization to the state either by mail or online with the required filing fee.
+Next, you will need to file the Articles of Organization with the state either by mail or online with the required filing fee.
 Most states now offer the option to file online.
 LLC formation fees vary by state but range from $40-500 to file your articles of organization, depending on the state.